 When You Need a Static IP Address

-To be blunt, you won’t need a static IP address most of the time, except for websites that need to remember your IP address.
+To give it to you straight – most folks won’t need a static IP address.
+The main exception?
+If you’re running a business website, hosting game servers, or managing remote employees.
 If you have a business with your own website or internet service and employees working from home, use a static IP address along with a business VPN.
 This will help your employees work from home safely.

 When You Need a Dynamic IP Address